hoilamc/fullstack-demo/README.md

        ```bash
        . lily-venv/bin/activate
        ```
-    1. Observe that `(lily-venv)` will be appended to the beginning of the line and becomes something like:
+    1. Observe that `(lily-venv)` will show up on your terminal, at the beginning of the line where you type commands.
        ```
        (lily-venv) lilychan@Lilys-MacBook-Pro lily-backend %
        ```